 The University is prepared to provide its twenty-five percent match of the capital outlay funding upon project approval.
 Pieces of the academic programs in this proposal are located in three other buildings.
-Once vacated these spaces will be repurposed for academic use from University funds outside of this project's cost.

-Additionally, the University will aggressively move forward with planning activities when approval seems likely, but before approval is received.
-Planning in this fashion assures that the capital outlay request is as accurate as possible and reduces the time from approval to construction to instructional use.
+Once vacated, these spaces will be repurposed for academic use from University funds outside of this project's cost.
+The University has completed the planning needed for State approval and final funding We will continue to aggressively move forward with all planning before approval is received.
+Planning in this fashion assures that our capital outlay request is as accurate as possible and reduces the time from approval to construction to instructional use.
+Given the rapid, continued increase in building cost, it is important to fund and construct this building as soon as possible.